welteki/docs.actuated.dev/docs/examples/multiarch-buildx.md

 You'll see that we added a `Setup mirror` step, this explained in the [Registry Mirror example](/examples/registry-mirror)

+The `docker/setup-qemu-action@v2` step is responsible for setting up QEMU, which is used to emulate the different CPU architectures.

 The `docker/build-push-action@v3` step is responsible for passing in a number of platform combinations such as: `linux/amd64` for cloud, `linux/arm64` for Arm servers and `linux/arm/v6` for Raspberry Pi.

 Within [the Dockerfile](https://github.com/inlets/inlets-operator/blob/master/Dockerfile), we needed to make a couple of changes.